Q: What is a green card?A:

 Q: Who else is eligible for a green card?

 A: Those seeking asylum and refugees may be eligible for permanent residency.
-Asylum is granted to individuals in the U.S. who have been persecuted in their home country, or fear they will be persecuted, on account of their race, religion, nationality, membership in a particular social group or political opinion.
+Asylum is granted to individuals present in the U.S. who have been persecuted in their home country, or fear they will be persecuted, on account of their race, religion, nationality, membership in a particular social group or political opinion.
 Refugees who meet this definition and seek entry into the U.S. also may be granted asylum.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
 It was prepared by Cleveland attorney Francis Fungsang of Margaret W. Wong & Associates Co., L.P.A.